ma-sharifi/movieapi/solution.md

 It supports arrays and objects.
 An object is an array with a length of one.

 ### Security
 All APIs protect by Bearer token except /login.
+For simplicity is used Spring Security.
+For production, I will use Keycloak.

 ###Test
 For testing when we need to connect to Omdb API, I used MockRestServiceServer for mocking Omdb API server.
 It helps to have a solidarity test, without dependency to Third Party and just test our functionality.
 Tried to have different type of test.
+You can test the application 4 different ways.
+Swagger, Postman, mvn Test, HTTPie CLI.

 ### Exception
 Defined different Exceptions for different situations.
+Provided a Global Exception handler to help handle exceptions in an easy way.

 ### Top-Ten
 I can put the list of top-ten in the local cache and read them when I need, for simplicity I did not do it.